Table of Contents

 - Most prostatic ducts empty into the posterior and lateral walls (Bostwick: Urologic Surgical Pathology, 3rd Edition, 2014)

-- Verumontanum (Müllerian vestige) is posterior to the mid prostatic in which the ejaculatory ducts empty and subsequently joins to the prostatic urethra (Ross: Histology: A Text and Atlas: With Correlated Cell and Molecular Biology, 7th Edition, 2015)
+- Verumontanum (Müllerian vestige) is posterior to the mid prostatic urethra into which the ejaculatory ducts empty and subsequently join with the prostatic urethra (Ross: Histology - A Text and Atlas, 7th Edition, 2015)

-- Lined by stratified / pseudostratified columnar epithelium (similar to urothelium but lack umbrella cells)
+- Lined by stratified / pseudostratified columnar epithelium (similar to urothelium but lacking umbrella cells)

 - Passes through the urogenital diaphragm as it enters the perineum